17 Best CRM Software of 2023 (Compared and Reviewed)

 - Since it is cloud-hosted, it’s inexpensive and easy to set up.

 - In-built email acceleration helps track open rates, click-through rates, and downloads.

 - It enables you to develop dashboards for real-time visualization.

 - Extensive third-party integrations (Mailchimp, Outlook, Excel, Zapier, and more).

 - In-built foreign currency tracking (any market or local currency).

 - Comprehensive data analytics and campaign management for actionable insights.

 - Extensive customer support via email, phone, live support, and tickets.

 - No multi-language support (only English).

-The paid plans start from $25 and range up to $49 per month.
+The paid plans start from $25 to $49 per month.